Luligu/matterbridge-shelly/README.md

 ### exposePowerMeter

 Choose how to expose the shelly power meters: disabled, matter13 (it uses Matter 1.3 electricalSensor device type that is supported only by Home Assistant so far).
+Unless your controller supports it, set it to disabled.

 ### blackList

 If the blackList is defined the devices included in the list will not be exposed to Matter.

 For shelly wifi devices use the device name (i.e. the name defined in the device web UI), the device id (i.e. shellyplus2pm-5443B23D81F8) or the device mac (i.e. 5443B23D81F8).

 For shelly BLU devices use the device name (i.e. the name defined in the device gateway web UI) or the device mac addr (i.e. 7c:c6:b6:65:2d:87).

 ### whiteList

 If the whiteList is defined only the devices included in the list are exposed to Matter.

 For shelly wifi devices use the device name (i.e. the name defined in the device web UI), the device id (i.e. shellyplus2pm-5443B23D81F8) or the device mac (i.e. 5443B23D81F8).

 For shelly BLU devices use the device name (i.e. the name defined in the device gateway web UI) or the device mac addr (i.e. 7c:c6:b6:65:2d:87).

 If you add a BLU device in the white list, you need to put also its BLU gateway on the list.

 ### entityBlackList